hindu-comm/weblogs/manasataramgini/2017/11/2017-11-07_of-lives-of-men-of-times-of-men-i.md

 in our national epic.
 He led a great force for the conquest of Egypt, which was one of the last major powers left in the region that plainly refused to acknowledge the might of the Iranians.
-Initially, Kambūjiya and the pharaoh Amasis II had attempted to reach a truce.
+Initially, Kambūjiya and the pharaoh AmasisII had attempted to reach a truce.
 But Amasis himself had come to power in an internal conflict where he had killed another pharaoh Apries.
 The kinsfolk of that pharaoh and some disgruntled Egyptians appear to have gone over to the Iranian side with